guimossibento/facebook-comments-admin/bower_components/select2/docs/pages/06.data-sources/02.ajax/docs.md

 ## Alternative transport methods

-Select2 uses the transport method defined in `ajax.transport` to send requests to your API.
+Select2 uses the transport method defined in `ajax.transport` to send requests to your Api.
 By default this transport method is `jQuery.ajax`, but it can be easily overridden:

 ```
 $('#mySelect2').select2({